 In order to obtain the Recognition of Achievement in Professional Development participants must attend at least 10 teaching events throughout the year.
 Each event attended will earn the student a punch in a punch card.
 Some events may include supplemental summaries or other activities that need to be completed/handed in to receive a card punch for that particular activity.
-These events include the GTA Professional Development Series Sessions offered by the Center for the Advancement of Teaching and Learning, as well as talks, conferences, symposiums, roundtables etc. related to teaching and learning that occur within the K-State community.
-In this vein, the Center for the Advancement of Teaching and Learning acts as a clearing house in which GTAs can learn more about teaching and learning events that are occurring on campus.
+These events include the GTA Professional Development Series Sessions offered by the Teaching & Learning Center, as well as talks, conferences, symposiums, roundtables etc. related to teaching and learning that occur within the K-State community.
+In this vein, the Teaching & Learning Center acts as a clearing house in which GTAs can learn more about teaching and learning events that are occurring on campus.

 The other requirement for the Recognition of Achievement in Professional Development is to schedule another GTA to observe you teaching as well as you observe another GTA teach.
 After the observation, you two need to discuss the positive aspects of your teaching and ways you can improve.
-You need to submit documentation to the Center for the Advancement of Teaching and Learning after you have been observed.
+You need to submit documentation to the Teaching & Learning Center after you have been observed.